zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 - Short array syntax must be used to define arrays. [*](ruleset.md#genericarraysdisallowlongarraysyntax)
 - All values in multiline arrays must be indented with 4 spaces. [*](ruleset.md#genericarraysarrayindent)
-- All array values must be followed by a comma, including the final value. [*](ruleset.md#slevomatcodingstandardarraystrailingarraycomma)
+- All array values must be followed by a comma, including the last value. [*](ruleset.md#slevomatcodingstandardarraystrailingarraycomma)
 - Whitespace is not allowed around the opening bracket or before the closing bracket when referencing an array.
   [*](ruleset.md#squizarraysarraybracketspacing)
 - All double arrow symbols must be aligned to one space after the longest array key. [*](ruleset.md#squizarraysarraydeclaration)